 ReSDA Northern Coordinator (Northwest Territories)

 Jessica Dutton is the Northwest Territories (NWT) Coordinator for ReSDA working on a part-time basis at the Aurora Research Institute (ARI).
-She is currently the Community Research and Outreach Coordinator at ARI where she enjoys connecting research with communities and facilitating opportunities for NWT communities to engage with and benefit from the research that is conducted in the South Slave region.
+She is currently the Manager for Research Ethics and Regional Programs at ARI where she enjoys connecting research with communities and facilitating opportunities for NWT communities to engage with and benefit from the research that is conducted in the South Slave region.
 Jessica is also working on her PhD in Health and Behavioural Sciences at the University of Toronto.
 She has a background in Political Science and International Development (MA, Political Science and ID, University of Guelph, 2010) and has worked previously on several projects that explored Aboriginal peoples’ health, including projects with the Northern Ontario School of Medicine, University of Guelph’s Institute for Community Engaged Scholarship, and the Centre for Aboriginal Initiatives at the University of Toronto.
 Jessica continues to explore community-engaged research initiatives, develop research projects in the area of Aboriginal health and establish practical collaboration and communication strategies that promote Northern research, respect traditional knowledge and benefit the people of the NWT.

 Aurora Research Institute, Aurora College